-Sometimes when growing tomatoes, cucumbers, basil, parsley, there is something special, some kind of euphoria when sharing the literal fruits of your labour with other people.
+Sometimes when growing tomatoes, cucumbers, basil, and parsley, there is something special, some kind of euphoria when sharing the literal fruits of your labour with other people.
 Other times one can’t be bothered by the idea of waiting for months and countless hours of upkeep and maintenance.
-Another case of buy it or do it.
+Another case of, do I buy it or make it?.

 What should you do?